jackj770/wsu-ece-benchequipment-interface/README.md

  - Connect to the equipment
  - Set specific frequencies on the wavefrom generator
  - Run a frequnecy reponse test

+To start the GUI, run the `gui.py` script

 ## Acknowledgements